-The application deadline for chapter awards is May 15 at 11:45 p.m.
-EST and winners will be announced and recognized at the 67th General Convention.
-Chapter Presidents and Secretaries can apply HERE.
+The application deadline for chapter awards is May 15 at 11:45 PM ET.
+Chapter Presidents and Secretaries can apply for President’s Special Achievement Awards and the Herbert L. Brown Most Outstanding Chapter HERE.
+The Outstanding Chapter Adviser Award application can be accessed HERE.
 For questions related to the chapter awards application and review process, please contact International Headquarters at 317-573-5420.

 Since only the President or Secretary can fill out the awards application, it is a good idea to delegate sections of the application to brothers in the chapter.